About Italy

 History

-Many co-operatives, housing and others, were destroyed during the World Wars and the Fascist regime brought the end of self-help democratically run housing co-operatives.
+Many cooperatives, including housing cooperatives, were destroyed during the World Wars, and the Fascist regime brought an end to self-help democratically run housing cooperatives.

 Context

-Also contributing to the housing crisis is the reduction of public housing.
-For some years, public housing units have been sold adding to the shortage of adequate affordable housing.
-The decentralisation of housing provision to the regions has also created large discrepancies across the country, as housing is now subject to regional policy and resources.
-Scarce financial resources are targeted to the neediest people.
-The reduction of the federal government involvement, both in terms of implementation and financial allocation, and the liberalisation of the market has also contributed to the housing crisis Italy faces today.
-Recent surveys reveal that approximately 1 million social housing units need to be built today to respond to demand.
+The reduction of public housing and the decentralization of housing provision to the regions has led to large regional discrepancies.
+Scarce financial resources are targeted to the neediest people, and the reduction of federal government involvement and the liberalization of the market have contributed to the housing crisis.
+Recent surveys show that approximately 1 million social housing units need to be built to meet demand.

 Description